Trofim Lysenko: Work in Azerbaijan

-In 1927, at the age of 29, working at an agricultural experiment station in Azerbaijan, Lysenko embarked on the research that would lead to his 1928 paper on vernalization, which drew wide attention because of its potential practical implications for Soviet agriculture.
+Lysenko considered how he might use his work to convert winter wheat into spring wheat.
+In 1927, Lysenko embarked on the research that would lead to his 1928 paper on vernalization, which drew wide attention because of its potential practical implications for Soviet agriculture.
 Severe cold and lack of winter snow had destroyed many early winter-wheat seedlings.
 By treating wheat seeds with moisture as well as cold, Lysenko induced them to bear a crop when planted in spring.
 Lysenko coined the term "Jarovization" (яровизация) to describe this chilling process, which he used to make the seeds of winter cereals behave like spring cereals.
 (Because spring cereals are called Jarovoe in Russian – from jarovój, an archaic adjective meaning spring, especially in relation to crops).
-However, this method had already been known by farmers since the 1800s, and had recently been discussed in detail by Gustav Gassner in 1918.
+However, this method had already been known by farmers since the 1800s, and had been discussed in detail by Gustav Gassner in 1918.
 Lysenko himself translated Jarovization as "vernalization" (from the Latin vernum meaning Spring).
 Lysenko's claims for increased yields were based on plantings over a few hectares, and he believed that the vernalized transformation could be inherited, that the offspring of a vernalized plant would themselves possess the capabilities of the generation that preceded it – that it too would be able to withstand harsh winters or imperfect weather conditions.

+Work in Odessa

+In October 1929, Lysenko was invited by the People's Commissariat of Ukraine to Odessa, to the newly formed Breeding and Genetics Institute (later the All-Union Breeding and Genetics Institute, or VSGI) where he headed the laboratory for vernalization of plants.
+People's Commissar of Agriculture of the Ukrainian SSR Alexander Schlichter reacted to Lysenko's ideas with enthusiasm and actively supported him.
+On 17 April 1936, he was appointed director of the VSGI.

+In September 1931, the All-Ukrainian Breeding Conference adopted a resolution on a report by Lysenko, in which he noted the theoretical and practical significance of his work on vernalization.
+In October of the same year, a similar resolution was adopted by the All-Union Conference on Combating Drought.
+In 1933, he began experiments on summer planting potatoes in the south.
+In 1934, he was elected a full member of the Academy of Sciences of the Ukrainian SSR.
+In the same year, Ivan Michurin, speaking about the results of his scientific activities in his book Results of Sixty Years of Work, mentioned Lysenko's activities in studying the photoperiodism of field cereals.
+On 30 December 1935, Lysenko was awarded the Order of Lenin and elected a full member of the Lenin All-Union Academy of Agricultural Sciences.